-Role of hormonal therapy in breast cancer
+Role of endocrine therapy in breast cancer

-All hormonal therapies can cause menopausal symptoms.
+All endocrine therapies can cause menopausal symptoms.
 These include hot flushes, vaginal dryness, reduced libido (sex drive) and mood changes.
 The severity of these symptoms varies between women and between different treatments.
 These side effects often improve after treatment stops.